 Clay masks can come in "wet" or "dry" form.
 The difference is only that wet masks have added water or a wetting agent pre-mixed for your convenience.

 We love dry mask "mixes" best because they last so much longer on our shelves.
 Wet masks may also require preservatives that dry mask mixes do not require.
-For this reason, we are going over to dry masks for all of our clay masks (look for more clay masks in the coming months!)

 How do I use a Dry Clay Mask?